 Wesley Mission Queensland

-The Youth Reference Group is made up of a team of volunteers, aged 16-25, who are passionate about making a difference in the lives of young people.
-Hailing from all over Australia and from a diverse set of backgrounds, many of the Youth Reference team have experienced their own struggles but overcome them to become advocates of youth mental health.
+The Young Peoples Advisory Committee is made up of a team of volunteers, aged 16-25, who are passionate about making a difference in the lives of young people.
+Hailing from a diverse set of backgrounds, many of the Young Peoples Advisory Committee team have experienced their own struggles but overcome them to become advocates of youth mental health.

 - Advise on various issues and topics relating to Youth Mental Health and the headspace Capalaba centre

-- Networking including promoting the program through word of mouth and networking leaving pamphlets at appropriate locations (e.g. community centres etc).
+- Networking including promoting the program through word of mouth, networking leaving pamphlets at appropriate locations (e.g. community centres etc)

 As part of our team of dedicated volunteers, you will be provided with training and support to perform your role efficiently and safely including the opportunity to develop your skills in the area of Youth Mental Health.